Smokers are almost twice as likely to have a heart attack compared with people who have never smoked.

 Remember that you’re not alone.
 You can get support to quit.

-Our No Smoking Day website is full of information on how to quit and has an online forum with 44,000 fellow quitters you can swap tips with.
 Download our Stop smoking booklet, and join our free Heart Matters service, who can help you with support and advice.

 On the phone